Reduce calories in and increase calories out.

 Increase calories burned

 Regular physical activity has so many proven benefits, such as to help control weight and blood pressure and decrease the risk for heart diseases and stroke.
 All healthy adults (ages 18 to 64) should get at least 2 hours and 30 minutes (150 minutes) of moderate-intensity aerobic physical activity (e.g., brisk walking) every week or 1 hour and 15 minutes (75 minutes) of vigorous intensity aerobic physical activity (e.g., jogging, running) every week.
-Additionally, you need on 2 or more days a week muscle-strengthening activities that work all major muscle groups (legs, hips, back, abdomen, chest shoulders, and arms).
+Additionally, you need on 2 or more days a week muscle-strengthening activities.
 Besides helping you lose weight, physical activity also improves the quality of life.

 The amount of physical activity any individual person needs for weight loss can vary, but you will need to get both regular physical activity and follow a healthy eating plan to lose weight and keep it off.
 A good plan may include 30 to 60 minutes of moderate intensity aerobic physical activity, like brisk walking, done nearly every day.
 Find something you can do and find ways to enjoy it.
 Take a brisk walk or a jog with a friend or your dog.
 Enjoy a video that gets you moving.

 You might even keep a food diary at first to help you learn how much you are eating and whether you're eating out of habit instead of real hunger.
 When you are aware of your roadblocks you can plan alternative choices.